 Class Registration at your university

-KSU, YSU, CSU, and Akron: Your academic advisor will be able to register you for both the freshman level Air Force ROTC aerospace science class and leadership lab.
-The two freshman level classes are the Foundations of the US Air Force and 100 level Leadership Laboratory.
+KSU, Akron, YSU, CSU, and Mount Union: Your academic advisor will be able to register you for both the freshman level Air Force ROTC aerospace science class and leadership lab.
+The two freshman level classes are Heritage and Values and 100 level Leadership Laboratory.
 Both classes need to be taken during the semester if the student is seeking a commission in the Air Force.
-If your college adviser needs more information about AFROTC for North East Ohio schools, they should contact the Det 630 front office at 330-672-8215.
+If your college adviser needs more information about AFROTC for Northeast Ohio schools, he or she should contact the Det 630 front office at 330-672-8215.

-Hiram, Baldwin Wallace, CWRU, and Mount Union: In order to attend AFROTC Classes at Detachment 630 you must cross register for the Aerospace Studies and Leadership Laboratory classes before the start of the semester through Cleveland State University.
+Hiram, Baldwin Wallace, and CWRU: In order to attend AFROTC Classes at Detachment 630 you must cross register for the Aerospace Studies and Leadership Laboratory classes before the start of the semester through Cleveland State University.
 Both classes are a requirement to be eligible for scholarships and eventually a commission in the USAF.
 This process can be explained through several steps listed below:

 - Fill out a Northeast Ohio Council on Higher Education cross registration form for both ROTC courses.
 Only Baldwin Wallace students must also complete the transient student permit.